 Adding extra actions

-Manager & Admin users can add checklist items to the bottom for that specific site.
+Manager & Admin users can add checklist items on the Complete Tasks page to the bottom of an existing checklist, when completing the checklist, for that specific site.

 Flagging checklist items